Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Iteration of the Coupling Argument

 where

-Considering all (bad) cases in the table of the Appendix again shows that this inequality cannot hold if we increase $C_d >1$ and choose $\rho>0$ small enough.
-Finally, we repeat the proof of Lemma \ref{lemma:BirDav:Lemma16} as well to show the claim. \end{proof}
+Considering again all cases in Table \ref{table:third} of the \hyperref[appendix-a]{Appendix A} shows that $\mathfrak p_2(d) <0$.
+Thus, inequality \eqref{eq:proof:couple_d-1} cannot hold if we increase $C_d >1$ and choose $\rho>0$ small enough.
+Again we conclude that the second alternative in Lemma \ref{lemma:dioph_approx} holds.
+The remaining steps are now the same as in the previous proof: We can apply Lemma \ref{lemma:BirDav:Lemma16} with $I= \{2,\ldots,d-1\}$. \end{proof}